-- Take a dip into the turquoise pools of Semuc Champey
+- Take a dip in the turquoise pools of Semuc Champey

-- Explore the Mayan archaeological site of Tikal National Park
+- Explore ancient Maya ruins at Tikal National Park

 |Day 3||Tour Semuc Champey||Cobán|